radiolab81/AMWaveSynth/README.md

 | Core2Duo/8GB  | 8-10 live stations | 5-6 live stations |
 | Core3i 1st gen/4GB| 11-13 live stations  |  8-10 live stations |

 Update: In addition to the liquid-dsp version, there is now a 2.5/5 MSPS version that primarily works with 32-bit integers, providing a significant boost in terms of the number of radio stations that can be created, even on older CPUs !
+This version also supports various sampling rates and bit resolutions.

 ### (just 32bit Integer - version): `./build_modulators_int.sh`
 | CPU/RAM       | 2.5MSPS LW/lower BC band | 5MSPS full 2.5MHz rf spectrum  |